 Dry hair problems

-Hair feeling?
+Hair feeling dry?
 When your hair is dry and dehydrated, it rough, stiff dull and limp rather than shiny and bouncy.
 This also makes the hair harder to style and can even lead to further damage if left untreated, as the brittle strands can begin to break off.
-Luckily, a homemade hair treatment can help.
+Luckily, a homemade hair treatment can help to add moisture.

 Homemade hair treatment: Apple Cider Vinegar + Honey + Egg